Our bereavement service offers one-to-one support for relatives and those close to patients who have died in our hospitals.

 To get a death certificate, your loved one’s death needs to be registered.
-You do not need to visit the register office in person.
-The patient affairs office will tell you once the death certificate has been sent to the register office.
-The register office will then call you to arrange the registration of the death and arrange for any death certificates to be sent to you by post.
+You will have to attend the register office in person to register the death.
+The patient affairs office will tell you once the medical certificate has been sent to the register office so you can book an appointment.
+You can buy death certificates when you register.

 Further details about how to get the certificate can be found from your local council.

-The register office will issue the form for burial or cremation and forward this electronically to the funeral director so that everything is in place for you.
+The register office will issue the form for burial or cremation - this needs to be forwarded to your appointed funeral director.

 The death needs to be legally registered within five working days (not counting weekends).
-This period may be extended in certain circumstances, such as when the coroner has been consulted.
+This period may be extended in certain circumstances, for example, if the coroner has been consulted.